By David Gage

 The Workbook Process

-The 13 units in the Workbook help partners to talk about seldom discussed and sensitive interpersonal issues including personal styles and values, mutual expectations, fairness, and conflict resolution.
-They help create clarity about the business aspects of their “deal” related to money, vision, governance, ownership, and control.
+The 14 units in the Workbook help partners talk about sensitive interpersonal issues that are seldom discussed, including personal styles and values, mutual expectations, fairness, and conflict resolution.
+They help clarify business aspects of their “deal” related to money, vision, governance, ownership, and control.
 The product of the process is a Charter document that commits to paper the partners’ conclusions in all areas.
 If you are considering a partnership, expanding one, or trying to save one from serious problems, a Charter can make all the difference.

 A Total Solution